-Three other actors showed up in very small parts.
+Four other actors showed up in very small parts.
 I am going to wait to cover them until their roles are larger.
 Norman Field was uncredited as Gen. James.
 He is known as Mr. Roper, the snoopy landlord on TVs “Three’s Company” 1976-1982.
 Fess Parker played pilot Alan Crotty, who crashed in Brownsville, Texas, the driest place on Earth.
-Final, Leonard Nimoy was uncredited as an Army Sergeant.
+Leonard Nimoy was uncredited as an Army Sergeant.
 Nimoy is famous for playing Mr. Spook on “Star Trek” 1966 – 1969 including franchise movies and shows through 1986.
 Finally, Olin Howland played the singing drunk in the alcoholic ward.

 This movie was made for the drive-in and the title pops on the screen with loud music over a desert scene.
 A New Mexico State Police airplane sends a call to Police Sgt.
 Ben Peterson (James Whitmore) who is in a patrol car with another officer.
-The pilot spots a girls walking in the desert and gives the car radio instructions.
+The pilot spots a girl walking in the desert and gives the car radio instructions.
 The little girl is holding a broken doll and walking with no expression on her face.
 She does not respond when Peterson talks to her.

 They load the girl into the car and the pilot radios that there is a trailer 3-miles up the road and they should check it.
 The driver of the police car goes to the trailer but quickly signals for the other officer to follow.
 The girl has fallen asleep, so they leave her in the car.
 The side of the trailer is torn off.
 There is old blood and money laying around, so it was not a robbery.
 They find some sugar cubes and the tracks of an animal they can’t id.
 They call for medics and support.